 I love teaching art and aesthetics!
 I’ve already posted my first Puzzles about Art scenario, the Chimpanzee Painter.
-Most of these come from Puzzles About Art: An Aesthetics Casebook (no longer in print I think, affiliate link).
+Most of these come from Puzzles About Art: An Aesthetics Casebook.
 The book has lots of small aesthetics case studies with philosophical discussions about art.
 It really gets you thinking!
+Please note, this post includes Amazon affiliate links.
+As an Amazon Associate I earn from qualifying purchases.

 I usually use these as group activities in the first or second class of a semester of art appreciation.
 It always leads to great discussions and a lot of fun!